Ready to Respond at any time, at any place.

 |0

-This work, Ready to Respond at any time, at any place.
-[Image 3 of 3], by TSgt Warren Spearman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ready to Respond at any time, at any place., by TSgt Warren Spearman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT